Everything you need to know about eligibility, tuition, payment plans, timing, certification & more.

 We not only need to adapt our individual behaviors; we need to adapt as a society so that we can more effectively address the issues posing the largest threat to our health and our lives.

-You’ll devote the first six months of your education to laying the foundation of knowledge for your coaching practice.
+You’ll devote approximately six months of your education to laying the foundation of knowledge for your coaching practice.

 But unlike other text-heavy programs, where you drink from a firehose of information and then promptly forget all of it, we designed this program so you can digest it and put it into practice right away.

 No, we don’t expect you to learn all about coaching from a slide deck.